-Having begun as a pilot in Birmingham, the Illegal Money Lending Team receives Government funding to raise awareness of and prosecute loan sharks.
+The Illegal Money Lending Team receives Government funding to raise awareness of and prosecute loan sharks.
 Since 2004, the team have helped 30,000 people and written off £87m worth of illegal debt.

 If you have borrowed money from a loan shark, it is important to remember that you have done nothing wrong and there is no shame in seeking help.

 Warning signs that a money lender is acting illegally: